Buying a foreclosure or REO property in

 What is an REO?

-REO's or Real Estate Owned are houses which have completed the foreclosure process which the bank or mortage company now owns.
-This is unlike a property up for foreclosure auction.
-When buying a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees added during the foreclosure process.
-The buyer must also be able to pay with cash in hand.
-To top everything off, you'll accept the property completely as is.
-That might include existing liens and even current residents that may require removal.
+REO means Real Estate Owned.
+These are houses that have completed the foreclosure process and are currently possessed by the bank or mortgage company.
+This is different than a property up for foreclosure auction.
+If you buy a property during a foreclosure sale, you must pay at least the loan balance plus any interest and other fees amassed during the foreclosure process.
+You must also be willing to pay with cash in hand.
+To top everything off, you'll receive the property completely as is.
+That possibly will consist of current liens and even current occupants that may require eviction.

-A REO, by contrast, is a much cleaner and attractive proposition.
-The REO property didn't find a buyer during foreclosure auction.
+A REO, on the other hand, is a more tidy and attractive proposition.
+The REO property did not find a buyer during foreclosure auction.
 Now the lender owns it.
-The lender will deal with the removal of tax liens, evict occupants if needed and generally arrange for the issuance of a title insurance policy to the buyer at closing.
-You should be aware that REOs may be exempt from normal disclosure requirements.
-In California, for example, banks are not required to give a Transfer Disclosure Statement, a document that usually requires sellers to reveal any defects they are knowledgeable of.
+The lender will attend to the elimination of tax liens, evict occupants if needed and generally plan for the issuance of a title insurance policy to the buyer at closing.
+Note that REOs may be exempt from typical disclosure requirements.
+For instance, in Calfornia, banks are exempt from giving a Transfer Disclosure Statement, a document that ordinarily requires sellers to disclose any defects they are knowledgeable of.

-It's commonly though that any REO must be a bargain and an opportunity for easy money.
-This isn't always true.
-You have to be cautious about buying a REO if your intent is to make money off of it.
-While it's true that the bank is typically anxious to sell it fast, they are also strongly motivated to get as much as they can for it.
+It is commonly assumed that any REO must be a good deal and an chance for easy money.
+This usually isn't true.
+You have to be prudent about buying a REO if your intent is to make money off of it.
+While it's true that the bank is usually anxious to sell it quickly, they are also strongly interested to get as much as they can for it.
 When pondering the value of a REO, you need to look closely at comparable sales in the neighborhood and be sure to take into account the time and cost of any repairs or remodeling needed to prepare the house for resale.
 It is possible to find REOs with money-making potential, and many people do very well buying foreclosures.
-However there are also many REO's that are not good buys and may not be money makers.
+However there are also many REO's that are not good buys and not likely to turn a profit.

-Most lenders have a REO department that you'll work with while buying a REO property from them.
-Usually the REO department will use a listing agent to get their REO properties listed on the local MLS.
-Before making your offer, you'll want to contact either the listing agent or REO department at the bank and find out as much as you can about what they know concerning the condition of the property and what their process is for accepting offers.
-Since banks almost always sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and withdraw the offer if you find it.
+Most mortgage companies have a REO department that you'll work with in buying a REO property from them.
+Typically the REO department will use a listing agent to get their REO properties listed on the local MLS.
+Prior to making your offer, you'll want to contact either the listing agent or REO department at the bank and discover as much as you can about what they know regarding the condition of the property and what their process is for receiving offers.
+Since banks most commonly sell REO properties "as is", you may want to include an inspection contingency in your offer that gives you time to check for unseen damage and cancel the offer if you find it.

-As with making any offer on real estate, providing documentation of your ability to pay may make your offer more attractive, such as a pre-approval letter from a lender.
-Once you've made your offer, you can expect the bank to counter offer.
-Then it will be your decision whether to accept their counter, or submit another counter offer.
-Be aware, you'll be dealing with a process that most likely involves a group of people at the bank, and they don't work evenings or weekends.
-It's typical for the process of offers and counter offers to take days or even weeks.
+As with making any offer on real estate, your offer may be more attractive if you can include documentation of your ability to pay, such as a pre-approval letter from a lender.
+Once you've presented your offer, you can expect the bank to respond with a counter offer.
+Then it will be your choice whether to accept their counter, or submit another counter offer.
+Realize, you'll be working with a process that generally involves multiple people at the bank, and they don't work evenings or weekends.
+It's not unusual for the process of offers and counter offers to take days or even weeks.